SartoriDynamics/Self-Balancing-Bicycle/README.md

 1. The MPU-6050 measures the bicycle inclination and angular motion.
 2. The ESP32 processes sensor data and computes the control action.
-3. The servo motor adjusts the steering angle to stabilize the bicycle.
+3. The servo motor adjusts the torque to stabilize the bicycle.
-4. The DC motors provide propulsion during balancing experiments.
-5. Experimental data can be collected for analysis and controller validation.
+4. Experimental data can be collected for analysis and controller validation.

 ---